 - Questions of documents and documentation.
 Here we focus on changes in the processes of documentation, the way information is organised and communicated in the move to a largely digital information environment.
 This work includes: the changing nature of documents and information resources; changes in scholarly communication and dissemination, and the consequences for information specialists; and representation, organisation and retrieval of information and knowledge.

 - Information behaviour - of individuals and groups, and within society.
-Here we consider: models and concepts of information behaviour; information behaviour associated with emerging technologies and new media; behaviour associated with non-traditional realms exemplified by leisure and virtual communities; information/digital literacy; and information ethics.
+Here we consider: models and concepts of information behaviour; information behaviour associated with emerging technologies and new media; behaviour associated with non-traditional realms exemplified by leisure and virtual communities; information/digital literacy; and digital ethics.

 - The Future of Documents: DocPerform